Dental Care Tailored to You

 Dental Implants

-Before any treatment, your dentist will carry out a thorough examination to determine whether dental implants are suitable for you and your needs.
+Before any treatment, your dentist will carry out a thorough clinical assessment, which may include scans and imaging, to determine whether dental implants are suitable for you.
+All treatment options, along with the benefits and potential risks, will be discussed so you can make an informed decision about your care.

 When patients have lost teeth from the upper premolar or molar area of the jaw, where the sinuses are located, they may need to undergo a sinus lift prior to dental implant treatment.